Skip directly to site content

 What percentage of transfers used preimplantation genetic testing (PGT)?

-What percentage of transfers used a single embryo?
+What percentage of embryo transfers used a single embryo?

 What was the average number of embryos transferred?